 When it comes to eCommerce this often means asking the customer a few questions about what they’re interested in.
 Then as a reward we offer a small discount on their first purchase, similar to what many brands offer when asking for an email sign up.

-While I make the comparison to email capture, Messenger has some huge benefits:
+While I make the comparison to email capture, Facebook Messenger chatbot has some huge benefits:

 - We get the chance to record their interests through a series of questions.
 This first-party data (the holy grail!) can be used later in Messenger broadcasts tailored to their interests.

 - After a series of questions, we know what the user desires and can direct them to the product or category they are most interested in.